MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/community-jury/index.md

 ### Moderator

 Bring on a neutral user researcher to ensure everyone is heard, avoiding domination of the communications by any one member.
 The moderator will facilitate brainstorms and deliberations, as well as educating jury members in uncovering bias, and ways to ask difficult questions.
-If a neutral user researcher is not available, choose a moderator who is skilled at leading group discussions.
-Following the session, the moderator is responsible for the following steps: ensure that the agreed-upon compensation is provided to the jury members; send notes to the jury members thanking them for their time and communicating next steps, and produce a summary report uncovering key insights, concerns and recommendations that emerged from the session.
+If a user researcher is not available, choose a moderator who is skilled at facilitating group discussions.
+Following the session, the moderator is responsible for the following: ensure that the agreed-upon compensation is provided to the jury members; produce a report that describes key insights, concerns, and recommendations, and share key insights and next steps with the jury and thank them for their participation.

 #### Preparation